doersino/excessivelyadequate.com/_posts/2024-10-02-booksthack.md

 ---

-With these "hacks" in place, the screenshot below shows how a page[^bookstackdemo] might now appear: Notice the tag-dependent banner up top, the "Copy permalink" item in the sidebar, and the icons next to some links.
+With these modifications in place, the screenshot below shows how a page[^bookstackdemo] might now appear: Notice the tag-dependent banner up top, the "Copy permalink" item in the sidebar, and the icons next to some links.

 [^bookstackdemo]: In BookStack's [demo instance](https://demo.bookstackapp.com), in this case.